giriaryan694-a11y/MemoryPoison/README.md

 **Low barrier** — Freely available tools like the CiteMET npm package and point-and-click URL generators make deploying this attack as easy as installing a website plugin.

-**High-stakes domains** — Microsoft's research found poisoning attempts targeting financial advice, health information, legal services, and cybersecurity — domains where biased recommendations can cause serious real-world harm.
+**High-stakes domains** — Microsoft's research found poisoning attempts targeting financial advice, health information, legal services, and cybersecurity — domains where biased recommendations can cause real-world harm.

 ---